How do we treat Lyme disease?

 No one wants to find out that they have caught a bacterial infection such as Lyme disease, but this happens to be a common issue that many of us can become subject to.
 It is a disease that can be passed on to humans by infected ticks, which can be found in grassy or woodland areas.
 Thankfully, only a small amount of ticks have the disease, and they can only contaminate someone if they have previously bitten an animal that was infected.
-Dr. Karim Dhanani and the team of professionals at the Centre for Biological Medicine in Richmond Hill, ON offer personalized treatments for Lyme disease, so if you’re dealing with this issue, feel free to contact us today to schedule a consultation.
+Karim Dhanani and the team of professionals at the Centre for Biological Medicine offer personalized treatments for Lyme disease, so if you’re dealing with this issue, feel free to contact us today to schedule a consultation.

 The Potential Causes of Lyme Disease

 The biggest cause of Lyme disease is to be infected by a tick, and this can be done by them biting you.
 It is especially important to take precautionary measures if you happen to be in an area where ticks are likely to be.
 Not all ticks are harmful, and some only carry the disease that can be transmitted to humans if they have already bitten an infected animal.
 If you notice that there is a tick on your skin, then you need to safely remove it.
 Tweezers are often good in this case, taking care not to squeeze the tick.
 Once removed, it is generally advised to clean the area with antiseptic wipes.